 Refers to checks before a meal and 2 hours after a meal.
-The thinking is that if the rise between the two checks is more than 3mmols, a rapid insulin is required with the meal.
+The thinking is that if the rise between the two checks is more than 3mmols, a rapid insulin is required with the meal (see page 41).

 Insulins to choose from